MrDzhofik/Special_program_for_New_Year/README.md

 I congratulate everyone on the new year 2023.
-This little programm can give you a New Year's mood.
+This little program can give you a New Year's mood.

-You may pick custom photo and music in this programm.
+You may pick custom photo and music in this program.
 1) Place photo in this directory and change in function find_file()
 2) Put the music in this directory and change argument of pygame.music() function to your music name